-Acne vulgaris, commonly known as acne, is a chronic skin disease that usually affects young adults who are in one of the most sensitive stages in their life.
+Acne vulgaris, commonly known as acne, is a chronic skin disease that usually affects teenagers who are in one of the most sensitive stages in their life.
 As acne is oftentimes seen as a mere superficial affliction, its deeper effects are often overlooked.
 People rarely realize that this skin condition is more than skin deep, as it can also negatively affect the individual holistically, particularly in the psychosocial aspect of one’s life.

 DEPRESSION AND ANXIETY

 Surprisingly, the severity of acne does not seem to affect the level of anxiety or depression.
 Individuals who have mild acne suffer as much anxiety or depression felt by those who have more grave cases.
 Compared to the adolescents, adults tend to feel more of the negative effects of acne in their lives.
 One reason for this is that their present condition has been resistant to medications and treatment, or probably because the social stigma is greater for adults who have acne.

 Signs of depression that should be cautiously observed in individuals with acne problem include depressed mood, significant weight loss or gain of at least 5% than the weight the previous month, sleep pattern disturbances, feelings of guilt or worthlessness, fatigue, psychomotor retardation or agitation, and thoughts of death or suicide.
 Adolescents who show a significant decline in school performance and exhibit extreme mood and behavior change may also need special attention.
 Affected adolescents may also be easily annoyed or snappy.
 In some cases, adolescents turn to alcohol or drug abuse because of depression brought about by acne.

 In our society today, vanity plays an important role as appearance is greatly emphasized.
 Hence, it is typical for individuals with acne problems to feel embarrassed or uncomfortable.